 - be approved by the Owner prior to installation. - 42.
 Spare parts shall be provided as requested by the Owner during design, and keys will be provided as noted above. - 43.
 Transposing or changing color-coding of wires is prohibited.
-All conductors in conduit containing morethan one wire shall be labeled on each end with "E-Z markers" or equivalent.
-Color codes of wires shall follow the schedule in the chart below, be consistent throughout the system, and depicted in a legend on the inside of the respective control panel or terminal cabinet, as well as on the system as-built drawings.
+Color codes of wires shall follow the schedule in the chart below, be consistent throughout the system, and depicted in a legend on the inside of control panel or terminal cabinet, as well as on the system as-built drawings.
 All individual separate circuits shall be additionally field identified with wire marker tags.
 Each panel shall also reflect the area of circuit coverage (whole building, partial wing, floor(s), etc.).
-Wherever possible, colors shall remain consistent with similar systems already installed on the campus.
 CN28-9: All conductors in cabinets shall be carefully formed and harnessed so that each conductor drops off directly opposite to its terminal.
 Cabinet terminals shall be numbered and coded.
 All controls, function switches, etc., shall be clearly labeled on all equipment panels.
 All wiring shall be checked and tested to insure that there are no grounds, opens, or shorts.

-Circuit Type Color Туре Horn/Strobe Orange or Black jacket 2 conductor solid FPLR 24v DC device power Blue jacket 2 conductor solid FPLR Door Holder White jacket 2 conductor solid FPLR Initiating/SLC Red Jacket 2 conductor red/black solid FPLR Speaker Yellow or Green jacketed 2 conductor twisted shielded pair solid FPLR
+Circuit Type Color Туре Horn/Strobe Orange or Black jacket 2 conductor solid FPLR 24v DC device power Blue jacket 2 conductor solid FPLR Door Holder White jacket 2 conductor solid FPLR Initiating/SLC Red Jacket 2 conductor red/black solid FPLR Speaker Yellow or Green jacketed 2 conductor twisted shielded pair solid FPLR Strobe Black jacket 2 conductor solid FPLR

 Circuit Type Color Туре

-Strobe Black jacket 2 conductor solid FPLR

 Control points (HVAC shutdown, elevator recall, etc.) Red/Blue solid THHN 14 Gauge

 PIV/BFP Yellow/Blue solid THHN 14 Gauge